*Advice for Patients with Tubulopathies, Regarding Coronavirus (COVID-19) – Click here to download document

 The Gitelman and Bartter Syndromes Rare Disease Group (RDG) is working with international partners with the aim of finding new and improved treatments, and to empower patients.
 A first step is to compare the symptoms and genetic markers of Gitelman and Barrter Syndromes.
 To do this the RDG is registering patients with these conditions in the National Renal Rare Disease Registry (RaDaR).
 The registry will be used to find suitable participants for future research trials into the effectiveness of new treatments.

-If you are interested in finding out more about RaDaR or the activity of the RDG please visit the Hypokalaemic Alkaloses RDG page which covers Bartter and Gitelman syndromes.
+If you are interested in finding out more about RaDaR or the activity of the RDG please visit the Tubulopathy RDG page which covers Bartter and Gitelman syndromes.